In-Depth Analysis You Won’t Find Anywhere Else

 - The court would also have to interpret “person” to include an entire demographic within the overall population, which would encompass millions of random, unrelated people who are not organized into a corporation, association, partnership, or entity of any kind, even though that doesn’t follow the law’s definition of “person” as being a single human being or a specific, organized entity.

-As you can see, interpreting the law as described above would not only defy common sense but would also defy the language of the law as written.
+As you can see, interpreting the law as described above would not only defy common sense but would also defy the language and intent of the law as written.
 Given that, it’s no wonder the trial court judge rejected the plaintiffs’ arguments and dismissed the case, thereby refusing to engage in judicial activism.

 What Would Don Dahler Do?